Taken a short while after this morning’s snowfall, the image above shows the same leaf seen in my post last week, …which is shown below.

 Thanks for viewing.
 Comments are always welcome, and zoom in for a closer look.
 M 🙂

-Thanks for viewing.
+Thanks for viewing, and comments are always welcome.
 Zoom in for a closer look.

 Expecting about 1/2 meter – This image is .44m or about 17.5″ 6:00 PM, from NW Bergen County, New Jersey